cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 encoding.

 Both encodings given in {{roadmap}} can output the identity element of the group G.
-Assuming that the encoding is instantiated with a hash\_to\_field function that follows all guidelines in {{hashtofield}}, for a uniformly random input to either encoding the probability that the identity element is output is roughly 1/r, which is negligible for cryptographically useful elliptic curves.
+The probability that either encoding function outputs the identity element is roughly 1/r for a random input, which is negligible for cryptographically useful elliptic curves.
 Further, it is computationally infeasible to find an input to either encoding function whose corresponding output is the identity element.
+(Both of these properties hold when the encoding functions are instantiated with a hash\_to\_field function that follows all guidelines in {{hashtofield}}.)
 Protocols that use these encoding functions SHOULD NOT add a special case to detect and "fix" the identity element.